dotansimha/graphql-code-generator/docs/plugins/flow-operations.md

 title: Flow Operations
 ---

-The `graphql-codegen-flow-operations` plugin generates Flow types based on your `GraphQLSchema` and your GraphQL operations and fragments.
+The `@graphql-codegen/flow-operations` plugin generates Flow types based on your `GraphQLSchema` and your GraphQL operations and fragments.

 It generates types for your GraphQL documents: Query, Mutation, Subscription and Fragment.

-This plugin requires you to use `graphql-codegen-flow` as well, because it depends on it's types.
+This plugin requires you to use `@graphql-codegen/flow` as well, because it depends on it's types.

 ## Installation

 Install using `npm` (or `yarn`):

-    $ npm install graphql-codegen-flow-operations
+    $ npm install @graphql-codegen/flow-operations

 ### Examples